vnko1/my-test-app/README.md

 - Return to the initial state when you press the "Follow" button again.
 - Displaying the number of followers and changing them when subscribing and unsubscribing.
 - Filtering projects by subscription (show all, show only "Follow", show only "Following").
+- Save subscription status flags in the browser's local storage.

 ## TECHNOLOGY STACK